layrjs/layr/docs/introduction/authorization.md

 To keep this guide simple, we're going to fully implement only the authorization part of the mechanism.
 For the authentication part, we'll "cheat" a bit by implementing a minimal authentication system based on a secret shared between the frontend and the backend.

-> For an example of a full authentication system with user registration and password verification, you can have a look at the Liaison's [RealWorld example](https://github.com/liaisonjs/react-liaison-realworld-example-app) implementation.
+> For an example of a full authentication system with user registration and password verification, you can have a look at the Layr's [RealWorld example](https://github.com/layrjs/react-layr-realworld-example-app) implementation.

 ##### Authenticating the User